Abkhazia: Sports

-Football remains the most popular sport in Abkhazia.
+Football or Soccer remains the most popular sport in Abkhazia.
 Other popular sports include basketball, boxing and wrestling.
 The National Basketball Team of Abkhazia played its first game with the Turkish Republic of Northern Cyprus Basketball team on 27 May 2015, which Abkhaz team won by 76–59.
 Abkhaz basketball team "Apsny" also plays in the Russian Basketball League's Third-Tier in Krasnodar Krai.

-Abkhazia has had its own amateur football league called the Abkhazian Premier League, but it has no international football union membership.
-In total, there are nineteen Abkhazian Football Clubs across the two leagues.
+Abkhazia has had its own two tier football league, the Abkhazian Premier League and second division National Abkhazian Football League, but it has no international football union membership.
+In total, there are twenty one Abkhazian Football Clubs across the two leagues.
 In 2016 it hosted and won the ConIFA World Football Cup.